 The publication notes the following on its indices page; as with all translations shown here, my limited French and Google Translate are poor substitutes.

 This black and white edition of Mister Blueberry uses the original boards of Jean Giraud.
 These were completely rescanned so that the maximum details – fineness of the features, grays, densities of the hues of black, precision of the backgrounds, and the few corrections of the author – could be seen.
 The 30 * 40 format, larger than the classic publication format, will help you find some of the incredible feeling that comes from viewing the origins of one of the greatest artists of bande dessinée.

 Scan quality is excellent: clean and well presented.
 Blacks show gradients throughout.
 Correction fluid is visible on multiple pages, correcting art and word balloons.
 No notes since Giraud was doing it all, but there are numbers in pencil on the bottom of each page.

 The design is quite elegant.
 No colour in the interior, but three two page spreads with panel enlargements surrounded by black.
 Since the material was published as one volume these aren’t chapter dividers, but here to add emphasis to the art.
 No introduction or table of contents: we solely have the story.

 Production is good, but costs had to be cut somewhere to reach this low price.
 This is a softcover with a glued binding, and after some careful stretching of the pages to allow the book to mostly lie flat some pages are just barely in place.
 The paper is a heavy stock, slightly off-white, and perhaps the heaviest I’ve seen in an Artist’s Edition format book.

 All four volumes are available for just under cover price from Amazon France: shipping them to my Canadian address cost 7 Euros.
-After shipping and exchange, I paid $30 CDN per volume.
+After shipping and exchange, I paid $30 CAD per volume.